eavestn/cloud-migration-guidebook/README.md

 #### Audience

-I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department.
-The plan never got any traction beyond an interested eyebrow.
-Eventually, a company is so large that its revenue growth outpaces its technology spend.
-When those companies make a multi-million dollar mistake, they move on and no one really cares.
-Those companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.
+I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department - and the plan never got any traction beyond an interested eyebrow.
+Eventually, a company is so large that its revenue growth outpaces its technology spend - that $25K USD is just acceptable waste.
+When those companies make a multi-million dollar mistake, they move on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.
 This book is for everyone else.